 b) Take a rest

 Rest is incredibly important in stress management.
 If you’re having a hectic day and can’t seem to work out the problems at hand, instead of forcing yourself to work overtime, make sure you take a break.
-A short break will allow you to step away from your desk, refresh your mind and go back to your task with your batteries recharged.
+A short break allows you to step away from your desk, refresh your mind and go back to your task with your batteries recharged.
 Similarly, know when it’s too much.
-Your workday should have work hours too and it’s important to respect them as much as possible.
-Taking a break when you need it and keeping a better work-life balance will allow you to relieve stress and prevent burnout.
+Your workday should have work hours too, and it’s significant to respect them as much as possible.
+Taking a break when you need it and keeping a better work-life balance allows you to relieve stress and prevent burnout.

 c) Learn to delegate

-As we just mentioned, overworking yourself is a sure way to get stressed out and develop health problems.
-This is why it’s immensely important that you, as a business owner, learn how to delegate tasks.
-Some people are prone to micromanaging everything but even if you belong to this group, work against this habit.
+As we just mentioned, overworking yourself is a sure way to get stressed out and develop health issues.
+This is why it’s immensely essential that you, as a business owner, learn how to delegate tasks.
+Some people are prone to micromanaging everything, but even if you belong to this group, work against this habit.
 Learning how to delegate will not only reduce your workload, but it will also allow you to be more productive.
-Instead of overseeing every minuscule detail, learn to trust your staff and you’ll have more time to focus on those tasks that are truly important.
+Instead of overseeing every minuscule detail, learn to trust your staff, and you’ll have more time to focus on those tasks that are truly significant.
 Outsourcing is another valuable practice that will lower your workload and stress levels once you find the right company to work with.

 d) Focus on the positive things